rforbiodatascience/2020_group01/README.md

 ## DESCRIPTION

-This is the github page for group 1 project in the course R for Bioscience 22100 The project is named:
+This is the github page for Group 1 project in the course 22100 - R for Bio Data Science

+The project is named:
 #Elucidating characteristics of immunogenic neopeptides from murine tumors and cell line sequencing data

-The project will take pre-pross of raw baracoda files and mupexi files and illustrate the charachteristics of the immunugenic neopeptides.
+The project will take pre-processed copy of raw baracoda files and mupexi files and illustrate the characteristics of the immunugenic neopeptides.

 Group members:
-Bokai s196321
-Wellace s196585
+Yang Bokai s196585
+Leong Wei Jie Wellace s196321
 Sara Suárez (sasher) sasher@dtu.dk
 Annie Borch (annbor)  annbor@dtu.dk